IntelLabs/Open-Omics-Acceleration-Framework/applications/esm/README.md

 ### Run Commands
 In this ESM setup, the `input` directory contains files like FASTA (protein sequences) and PDB (protein structures) for different tasks such as sequence extraction and protein folding.
 Each file type has a specific use.
 For testing, follow the provided instructions or refer to the research papers for more details.
 #### ESM-Embeddings
-Compute embeddings for multiple protein sequences from a FASTA file in a single batch process using ESM.See [Compute embeddings in bulk from FASTA](#compute-embeddings-in-bulk-from-fasta) for detailed user guid
+Compute embeddings for multiple protein sequences from a FASTA file in a single batch process using ESM.See [Compute embeddings in bulk from FASTA](#compute-embeddings-in-bulk-from-fasta) for detailed user guide.

 ```bash
 docker run -it \